 Writing your business plan to meet the Tier 1 visa requirements

-ICS Legal Project Team have unique business plan writers, each specialising in drafting and researching business plans for the Tier 1 (Entrepreneur) visa.
+ICS Legal Project Team have unique business plan writers, each specialising in drafting and researching business plans for either the Start-Up visa or the Tier 1 Innovator visa.
 Our group comprises of UK immigration lawyers, qualified accountants and experienced economists - all of whom are experts in their fields - our writers have many, many years of drafting.
 Our business plans have been used for a number of immigration applications since the Tier 1 visa was first introduced.
 E-mail us your details and the type of business you are intending to open and we will provide some initial advice to you.
 Click here to e-mail us on firstname.lastname@example.org.
 Our service guarantees a response to your enquiries within 24 hours, no matter if you have an initial enquiry or if you are an existing client - ALL our clients are important to us.

 Our Project Team consists of writers that specialise in small-medium companies, as well as writers that have drafted for large corporate PLCs.
 These include restaurants, concierge services, spa lounges, IT consultants, car rentals, nurseries, food franchises, construction companies, import/export traders and much more!